joergschwarzwaelder/hhc2020/README.md

 **In-game character: joergen**

-**Disclaimer:** All information and code in this repository is provided as-is, probably not without errors and not for production use.
+**Disclaimer:** All information and code in this repository is provided as-is, probably not without errors and not ready for production use.

 ![HHC2020 Logo](https://github.com/joergschwarzwaelder/hhc2020/blob/master/bg-2020-cut.png)